sum1won/summod/README.md

 All cults have their divine authority increased when endorsed.
 This might give them priest levels, remove heretic, and/or decrease a research malus.

-Serpent Cult gets more hydras and snakes as summons, while assassins and hydras stop being cult only.
+Serpent Cult: gets more hydras and snakes and summons, while assassins and hydras stop being cult only.
 They can also shapeshift into monstrous snakes, and get a new magic item that can only be used when they are endorsed.
 Finally, they get access to Swamps of Pythia from CBM (thanks, llama!).

-Solar Cult gets cheaper and easier recruitment of their members, and gets a reclimit sacred.
-They get a new solar bull summon, and a ritual that can convert Leos into Helioperses, who are effective thugs, and the only unit that can wield the 4 new solar cult items.
-Casting second sun provides some freespawn.
+Solar Cult: gets cheaper and easier recruitment of their members, and gets a reclimit sacred.
+They get a new Solar Bull summon, and a ritual that can convert Leos into Helioperses, who are effective thugs, and the only unit that can wield the 4 new solar cult items.
+Casting Second Sun provides some freespawn.
 They also get an F2H3 buff that significantly increases the combat prowess of sacreds, but will severely burn sacreds who aren't members of the cult of the solar bull (fire resistance helps).

-Fertility cult can convert casters into Galli, who are their clergy, and their main access to their rituals.
+Fertility Cult: can convert casters into Galli, who are their clergy, and their main access to their rituals.
 They get very cheap assassination rituals that can send maenads, boars, or lions after an enemy, can shapechange into monstrous lions or boars, can throw bloody fertility rites and orgies, and inexpensively summon boars and lions with summerpower.
 They also get cheaper vine men.

 Reference is made to https://docs.google.com/document/d/1nkTDn9yhYQrRcN6k0dTjzs5DpuKxiauV76wA0zQnkTs for the full changelog.